Ashton Hagans: Professional career

+Minnesota Timberwolves (2020–2021)

 After going undrafted in the 2020 NBA draft, Hagans signed a two-way contract with the Minnesota Timberwolves.
 Hagans played two minutes in two games without recording any statistics.
 On February 13, 2021, the Minnesota Timberwolves waived Hagans for violating NBA G League COVID protocols.

+Raptors 905 (2021–2022)

 Hagans was expected to join the Toronto Raptors in 2021 NBA Summer League but was injured.
 He was signed by the Raptors on October 16, 2021, but was waived to join the Raptors 905.

+Fort Wayne Mad Ants / Greensboro Swarm (2022–2023)

 On November 18, 2022, Hagans signed with the Fort Wayne Mad Ants after David Stockton entered health & safety protocols.
 He was waived 4 days later after appearing in 1 game.
 He then signed with the Greensboro Swarm, and in his first game with the team, posted a triple-double that included 22 assists, tied for the second-most in G League history.

+Portland Trail Blazers / Rip City Remix (2023–2024)

+On October 1, 2023, Hagans signed with the Portland Trail Blazers, but was waived the same day.
+On October 30, he joined the Rip City Remix.

+On February 8, 2024, Hagans signed a 10-day contract with the Portland Trail Blazers and on February 18, he returned to the Remix.
+On February 23, he signed a two-way contract with the Trail Blazers.

+Xinjiang Flying Tigers (2024–2025)

+On September 27, 2024, Hagans signed with the Xinjiang Flying Tigers of the Chinese Basketball Association (CBA).

+On August 13, 2025, Hagans signed with the Cairns Taipans of the National Basketball League (NBL) for the 2025–26 season.
+He was granted a release from his contract on September 15, prior to the start of the season, due to personal reasons.

+Return to Rip City Remix (2025–present)

+For the 2025–26 season, Hagans was added to the roster of the Portland Trail Blazers' NBA G League affiliate, the Rip City Remix.